BigPolarBear1/factorization/README.md

 Those events in 2023 and the hopelessness, social isolation and unemployement in the years after have permanently changed me as a person.
 And if I had the money, I would go live by myself in nature somewhere (preferably the arctic) and never interact with humans ever again.
 I would teach myself all the survival skills I need, and just quit the human world and be that mean fucker you dont want to come across.
 I have seen enough misery and ugliness in this shit world and I cant take it anymore.

+I'll try tomorrow to sieve everything mod m.. thats something i've tried earlier in my research, but I think with the way I'm doing it now, I may be able to actually pull it off.
+I'm struggling hard mentally.
+I wish I could just take a break from work and just run ultra marathons every day.
+Like just be in the woods all day running.
+I especially like the woods when its cold outside.
+Reminds me of my hikes in the arctic and scotland.
+Simpler times.
+But I cant.
+I have no future, I'm not getting any younger, I need to keep grinding.
+Sometimes it feels like all this shit is crushing my sanity, breaking me and the only thing I know what to do is to keep going, because the alternative is to go into the woods and hang myself.
+This world is so fucking shit man.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>